-An adult Wahlberg’s Eagle (Hieraaetus wahlbergi) photographed in spring 2018 at El Haouaria, Cap Bon, northern Tunisia (Mohamed El Golli).
-This is the first record for Tunisia and the third for the Western Palearctic.
+An adult Wahlberg’s Eagle photographed in spring 2018 at El Haouaria, northern Tunisia.
+This is the first record for the country and third for the Western Palearctic.

-Not only that, it’s the first adult and the most northern record for the Western Palearctic (WP).
+This is also the first adult and the northernmost record for the Western Palearctic (WP).
 The first for the WP was photographed at Ras Shukeir, Gulf of Suez, Egypt in May 2013 and the second was at Cap Blanc peninsula, northern Mauritania in September 2014.

 The identification was not easy though, and it’s understandable.
 No adult of this species has ever seen this far north.
 In short, there was no consensus on the ID, and a few species were suggested.
 When Dick Forsman was contacted, here is what he said:

 “To me this is no doubt an adult Wahlberg’s Eagle, definitely not Booted Eagle, nor Lesser Spotted Eagle.

 The rather narrow wings with parallel edges, the relatively long “fingers” and square wing-tip, the longish and narrow tail and the long legs (with yellow toes reaching almost to the tips of the undertake coverts) are key features in a typical Wahlberg’s Eagle silhouette.
 The very dark and uniform body plumage nicely fits dark individuals of this species; as do the rather plain-looking remiges and rectrices, save for a wider dark subterminal band, also typical.

 A Golden Eagle would probably show golden sides to neck and the shape of the wings is too rectangular and wing-tip too square, underwing pattern also not fitting any plumage of Golden.